-1. Participate in Caltrans, CTC, and SACOG meetings, including advance and system transportation planning activities - Monthly, or as needed

-- 2. Participate in Tahoe Transportation District, Tahoe Regional Planning Agency, and South Shore Transportation Management Association meetings Monthly, or as needed - 3.
-Attend Caltrans District 3 meetings and workshops As needed - 4.
-Participate in California Transportation Commission meetings and workshops Monthly or as needed - 5.
-Participate in statewide Regional Transportation Planning Agency and Rural Counties Task Force meetings, and serve on subcommittees Monthly or as needed - 6.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government about its transportation related issues and concerns As needed - 7.
-Attend Placerville City Council and El Dorado County Board of Supervisors meetings as a partner agency for agenda items relevant to EDCTC As needed - 8.
-Hold technical workshops for partner jurisdictions As needed - Participate in the Transportation Management Association meetings and events As needed - Participate in the SACOG ITS Master Plan to pursue implementation of ITS technologies and to identify, maintain and update a regional ITS architecture

-As needed - Participate in the Caltrans US 50 Integrated Corridor Management Plan PDT

-As needed - 12.
-Collect and report the Highway Performance Monitoring System (HPMS) data As needed - 13.
-Review and comment on local jurisdiction transportation and development projects As needed - 14.
-Participate in the SACOG Rural Urban Connections Strategy As needed

-- Reports to the Commission on intergovernmental coordination and activities of related local, regional, and state agencies as well as the Shingle Springs Rancheria Tribal Government - As needed - 2.
-Correspondence and communications to other government agencies and jurisdictions As needed
+VVOI K ACTIVITIES 1.
+Participate in Caltrans, CTC, and SACOG meetings, including advance and system transportation planning activities 2.
+Participate in Tahoe Transportation District, Tahoe Regional Planning Agency, and South Shore 0 Transportation Management Association meetings 3.
+Attend Caltrans District 3 meetings and workshops 4.
+Participate in California Transportation Commission meetings and workshops monthly or as 5.
+Participate in statewide Regional Transportation Planning Agency and Rural Counties Task Force meetings, and serve on subcommittees monthly or as needed 6.
+Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government about its transportation related issues and concerns 7.
+Attend Placerville City Council and El Dorado County Board of Supervisors meetings as a partner agency for agenda items relevant to EDCTC 8.
+Hold technical workshops for partner jurisdictions 9.
+Participate in the Transportation Management Association meetings and events as needed 10.
+Participate in the SACOG ITS Master Plan to pursue implementation of ITS technologies and to identify, maintain, and update a regional ITS architecture as needed Participate in the Caltrans US 50 Integrated Corridor Management Plan PDT as needed Collect and report the Highway Performance Monitoring System (HPMS) data as needed Review and comment on local jurisdiction transportation and development projects as needed 14.
+Participate in the SACOG Rural Urban Connections Strategy as needed End Products 1.
+Reports to the Commission on intergovernmental coordination and activities of related local, regional, and state agencies as well as the Shingle Springs Rancheria Tribal Government 2.
+Correspondence and communications to other government agencies and jurisdictions as needed